efabless/caravel_user_project/README.md

 | :exclamation: Important Note            |
 |-----------------------------------------|

+This is a temporary repo for using openlane2 with the caravel user project

+Some changes were made to the documentation.
+Please follow the instructions carefully.

 ## Please fill in your project documentation in this README.md file

 Refer to [README](docs/source/index.rst#section-quickstart) for a quickstart of how to use caravel_user_project